BgeeDB/bgee_pipeline/pipeline/Affymetrix/README.md

 for i in *.raw.[0-9]; do mv $i ${i/.raw.[0-9]/}; done
 ```

-* Data files (".cel") and MAS5 are stored on `devbioinfo` or `altbioinfo` and are not on the git because too BIG -> find a better solution?
+* Data files (".cel") and MAS5 are stored on `devbioinfo` and are not on the git because too BIG -> find a better solution?
 They are mirrored on `annotbioinfo` and Fred's machines.

 ## Check new chipType(s) supported by Ensembl